ComboStrap/stale/README.md

 ## Release

+  * 2023-02-20:
+     * Touch the main configuration file `conf\dokuwiki.php` to delete the cache for [Geshi](https://forum.dokuwiki.org/d/20833-how-to-make-change-to-geshi-language-file-have-effect-on-page-display/11)
   * 2021-09-04:
      * As [per request 2](https://github.com/ComboStrap/stale/issues/2), Make the cache stale, reload the page and shows the feedback
   * 2021-09-01: